dgarnitz/vectorflow/README.md

 ```

 ### VectorFlow API Client
-The easiest way to use VectorFlow is with the our testing client, located in `src/testing_client.py`.
-Running this script will submit a document to VectorFlow for embedding.
+The easiest way to use VectorFlow is with the our clients, located in `clients/` directory.
+There are several scripts, with different configurations for qickly uploading data.
+We recommmend starting with the `clients/standard_upload_client.py` - Running this script will submit a document to VectorFlow for embedding with Open AI ADA and upload to the local qdrant instance.
 You can change the values to match your configuration.

 Note that the `TESTING_ENV` variable is the equivalent of the `enviroment` field in the `VectorDBMetadata`, which corresponds to an environment in Pincone, a class in Weaviate, a collection in qdrant, etc.